pwa-builder/docker-android-build-box/README.md

-# Docker Android Build Box
+# Docker TWA Android Build Box

+A docker container with the latest Android build tools / SDK installed.
+Used as a base image for https://github.com/pwa-builder/CloudAPK